fbapt/ansible-lgsm-l4d-l4d2/README.md

   	put cfg maps in dumps and maps folders

-##  Installation of l4d1/2 server
+##  Installation of left4dead1 and/or left4dead2 dedicated servers

 As ansible user on the ansible controller :

-Execute playbooks
+Run the playbooks to install left4dead1 and/or left4dead2 dedicated servers on a Debian 11 or 12 :

 ```bash
 ansible-playbook --limit production system_update.yml
 ansible-playbook --limit production lgsm.yml
 ```

-(optional) If you need to configure firewall nftables or iptables with a harden ssh
+(optional) If you need to configure firewall nftables or iptables with a harden ssh :

-Execute iptables or nftables playbook
+Run iptables or nftables playbook

 ```bash
 ansible-playbook --limit production configure_ssh_nftables.yml
 ansible-playbook --limit production configure_ssh_iptables.yml
 ```

-(optional) If you have a physical dedicated server (not a VM like virtualbox) and need a performance server
+(optional) If you have a physical dedicated server (not a VM like virtualbox), it is recommended to :

-Execute performance playbook
+Run performance playbook

 ```bash
 ansible-playbook --limit production performance.yml
 ```

-Reboot computer
+Reboot nodes
 ```bash
 reboot now
 ```